Key Climate Indicators

 Click for more indicators

 Annual Global mean temperature (°C, difference from the 1850-1900 average) from 1850-2025.
-Data are from the following six data sets: Berkeley Earth Hires, ERA5, GISTEMP, HadCRUT5, JRA-3Q, NOAAGlobalTemp v6.
+Data are from the following nine data sets: Berkeley Earth Hires, CMA-GMST, CMST, DCENT-I, ERA5, GISTEMP, HadCRUT5, JRA-3Q, NOAAGlobalTemp v6.

 Global temperature